w3f/Grants-Program/applications/minterest_lending_protocol.md

 - Controller module - calculates interest rates for lending and borrowing.
 This module uses several tweakable economic models for different assets.
 Interest rates are calculated based on the utilization rate of the pool and the total available cache.
 Interest accrual happens only when a user adds or withdraws liquidity from a pool.
 - Automated Liquidation logic - responsible for keeping the pools stable while lending assets to users.
 The Protocol compensates insolvent positions with liquidity from Liquidation pools, keeping liquidation incentives and fees very small.
 Liquidation pools are automatically balanced if the value there drops below a certain level.
 - SWAPs module - implemented to support yield farming whilst keeping the assets in the system.
 - Bridges and connection logic is used to actually communicate with off-chain assets providers.
-We ae in the process of cooperating with Plasm, Parastate and Aleph Zero to work out the best solution.
+We are in the process of cooperating with Plasm, Parastate and Aleph Zero to work out the best solution.
 - Oracles are utilised to tweak exchange rates inside the Protocol.
 We utilize several exchange rate providers to get weighted median amounts.
 This benefits the security of the Protocol.
 - Admin panel - allows tweaking of the Protocol in general and in each of the economic models.
 - Governance platform - built to distribute MNT governance tokens and conduct community-initiated voting on changes in the Protocol.